Stuttering in Toddlers - How Parents Can Help

 Tip #1.
 Speaking environment

 There’s no point in trying to instruct a child, a toddler how to speak.
 No way, it doesn’t work.
-A child is like a sponge.
+A child at this age is like a sponge.
 The way to learn for a child is to emulate, repeat what others do.
 First of all, what parents do.
 But our adult speaking pace is usually way too fast for a toddler.
 And our speaking is pretty choppy as well.

 A toddler wants to imitate that speed and that style.
 But a kid’s speaking mechanism is not yet as developed as ours.
 So the child runs into a problem trying to process a too large number of sounds in a short period of time.